The 15 most important points in the Startup Termsheet

 A reporting system has to be implemented at the Company which enables the Investors to fully assess the financial and economic situation of the Company at any time.
 The reporting system shall include in particular the following components:

-- monthly reporting
+- monthly reporting and most important KPIs

 - quarterly reporting

 In addition, the Founders shall inform the Investors of important events in a timely manner.
 As primeCROWD Investors shares are being held by a Trustee GmbH, we ensure that all investors are informed as best as can be via our proprietory platform.

 The board does not always have to be with decision making competency.
 We believe in a strong board that adds value rather than supervise.
 The Advisory Council is an essential advisory body for Startups and we, therefore, recommend an efficient design right from the start.
 Also, not having to convene a general assembly for every important decision leads to quicker decisions and also an increase in efficiency for Startups.
 For any pre-Series A (or before VC involvement) a board of three should suffice.